-Concluding the Enquiry: SA Legislation: Elements of SA Closure Notices
+Concluding the Enquiry: SA Legislation: Elements of partial and final SA Closure Notices

 - state that no amendment is needed or make the amendments required to give effect to your conclusions.

-The enquiry is completed when the closure notice is issued to the taxpayer.
+The enquiry into any matter is completed when the relevant closure notice is issued to the taxpayer.
 A copy should be sent to the taxpayer’s agent.

-Where more than one officer has been involved in working the enquiry, the closure notice must always be issued by the case owner EM1535.
+Where more than one officer has been involved in working the enquiry, the partial or final closure notice must always be issued by the case owner, see EM1535.